 Given the current New Zealand border restrictions it is difficult to ascertain the number of OTTs requiring support with their induction and mentoring programme in 2021.

 Please assist us in finding OTTs so we can provide workshops in the most suitable locations.
 If you haven’t already registered as an OTT with us please do so here.

-To assist OTTs (and their mentors) in tailoring their I & M programme to focus on teaching in the New Zealand context we are offering:
+To aid OTTs (and their mentors) in tailoring their I & M programme to focus on teaching in the New Zealand context we are offering in 2021:

 This workshop focussed on Tikanga, Te Reo Māori and Culturally Responsive Pedagogy.

-OTT Workshop 2 (term 2) Developing understanding of the NZC (completed for 2019)
+OTT Workshop 2 (term 2) Developing Understanding of the NZC (dates to be advised)